exonum/exonum-doc/src/glossary.md

 !!! warning
     Interfaces are an unstable feature of the Exonum framework; their specification may change in future releases.

+## Internal Call

+Call from one [service instance](#service) to another during [transaction](#transaction) processing or other top-level calls in a [block](#block).
+Internal calls allow service to interact with each other and implement stateful call authorization (e.g., multi-signatures).

+!!! tip
+    See [Service Interaction](advanced/service-interaction.md) for more details.

+!!! warning
+    Internal calls are an unstable feature of the Exonum framework; their specification may change in future releases.

 ## Java Service